StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-discarding or marking a packet in the sending device itself is a crude rate-control signal, because it takes a full network round-trip time before the effect of that drop or mark is observed at the receiver, is echoed back to the sender, and it may take multiple such round trips before it finally results in an appropriate reduction in sending rate.
+discarding or marking a packet in the sending device itself is a crude rate-control signal, because it takes a full network round-trip time before the effect of that drop or mark is observed at the receiver and echoed back to the sender, and it may take multiple such round trips before it finally results in an appropriate reduction in sending rate.